Reviewed by Nick Gypsy & Bill Murray

 “All specialties for qualified nurses require the same nursing degree but certain specialties have different certification requirements that will meet the qualifications of the specialty.”

-Trauma – Trauma nursing, the “elite” of all specialties when it comes to skill and critical thinking.
-To become a successful Trauma nurse, my advice would be to work in the Emergency Room.
+Trauma nursing is the “elite” of all specialties when it comes to skill and critical thinking.
+To become a successful Trauma nurse, my advice would be to work in the Emergency Room as an ER nurse.
 The transition from ER-to-ER Trauma will be much smoother than transitioning right into it.
 To thrive in Trauma, you must learn to remain calm in high-stress situations and be prepared for the “front line” of the most INTENSE emergency situations.

-Pediatric – ‘Peds’ is the most delicate nursing specialty.
+‘Peds’ is the most delicate nursing specialty.
 To succeed in this role, the best advice I can give is to get on the patient’s level.
-They are vulnerable, scared, and are seeking the comfort their mother gives them.
+They are vulnerable, scared, and seek the comfort their mother gives them.
 This role’s key tips are to remain extremely calm, make light of situations, have a calm stay composed, and always keep family involved in the care.

-Home Health – In-home care, you can do 15 things for one patient, instead of one thing for 15 patients.
-The best tip for successful home health nursing is to get to know your patient, remember this is one on one care, and it’s a slower-paced setting.
+In-home care, you can do 15 things for one patient, instead of one thing for 15 patients.
+The best tip for successful home health nursing is to get to know your patient.
+Remember, this is one-on-one care, and it’s a slower-paced setting.

 How to Get Started as a Travel Nurse